Pressio/SHAW/website/content/index.rst

         .. container:: m-col-l-11 m-push-l-1

-            **HIGHLIGHTS AND CAPABILITIES:**
+            .. note-info:: HIGHLIGHTS AND CAPABILITIES

 	    *  We use the velocity-shear formulation in an axi-symmetric domain, leading to a so-called 2.5 dimensional model.

 	    *  The code currently supports the following radial material models: a single layer, a bilayer model and the Preliminary Reference Earth Model (PREM).
 	       We remark that these are 1D models in the sense that they only depend on the radial distance.
 	       Given the modularity of the code, one can easily add other material models.

 	    *  The modular strucuture of the code makes it easy to simulate the wave dynamics in another planet/axisymmetric body: one just has to create a grid suitable for that planet, and a suitable material model.

 	    *  The current implementation relies on Kokkos, but we are porting the code to other programming models.

-            * The code implements what we call "rank-1" and "rank-2" formulations:
+	    *  The code implements what we refer to as "rank-1" and "rank-2" formulations:

-                * rank-1:
+	       *  *rank-1*:

 		 * the discrete state and forcing term are stored using 1D arrays

 		 * this is used to simulate the case of a *single forcing term*

-                * rank-2:
+	       *  *rank-2*:

 		 * the discrete state and forcing term are stored using rank-2 tensors (i.e. matrices)
 		 * this is useful to simultaneously solve the wave problem for *multiple forcing realizations* (e.g. multiple source locations and/or periods).
 		   This rank-2 formulation has an advantage from a computational standpoint because it has higher computational intensity, thus benefiting efficient ensemble propagation

     .. container:: m-row

-        .. container:: m-col-l-9 m-push-l-1
+        .. container:: m-col-l-11 m-push-l-1

-	    **GET STARTED:**

-            1. read about the `governing equations, domain and discretization <{filename}/getstarted/goveq.rst>`_
+            .. note-success:: GET STARTED

-            2. build the code in one of the following versions:
+	    -  build the code choosing one of the following versions:

-	       * `Host serial Kokkos <{filename}/build/kokkos_host_serial.rst>`_: Kokkos-only version with *host serial* backend
+	         -  `Host serial Kokkos <{filename}/build/kokkos_host_serial.rst>`_: Kokkos-only version with *host serial* backend

-	       * `Host OpenMP Kokkos <{filename}/build/kokkos_host_omp.rst>`_: Kokkos-only version with *host OpenMP* backend
+	         -  `Host OpenMP Kokkos <{filename}/build/kokkos_host_omp.rst>`_: Kokkos-only version with *host OpenMP* backend

+	    -  read about the `governing equations, domain and discretization <{filename}/getstarted/goveq.rst>`_

+	    -  learn about how the `input file <{filename}/getstarted/inputfile.rst>`_

+	    -  learn about how the `material models supported <{filename}/getstarted/materialmodels.rst>`_

-            3. Explore the demos:
+	    -  Explore the demos:

-	       1. `single forcing <{filename}/demos/rank1fom.rst>`_: the most basic case involving a single forcing term
+	       `single forcing <{filename}/demos/rank1fom.rst>`_:
+	           the most basic case involving a single forcing term

-	       2. `rank-1 simulation to solve for multiple-depths <{filename}/demos/rank1fommulti.rst>`_:
-	          we use the rank-1 formulation to run multiple simulations corresponding to different realizations of the source depth
+	       `rank-1 simulation to solve for multiple-depths <{filename}/demos/rank1fommulti.rst>`_: we use the rank-1 formulation to run multiple simulations corresponding to different realizations of the source depth

-	       3. `rank-2 simulation to solve for multiple-depths <{filename}/demos/rank2fom.rst>`_:
-		  same objective as in the demo above, except that we rely on the rank-2 formulation to propagate multiple samples *simultaneously*
+	       `rank-2 simulation to solve for multiple-depths <{filename}/demos/rank2fom.rst>`_: same objective as demo above, but we use the rank-2 formulation to propagate multiple samples *simultaneously*

-	    4. learn about how the `input file <{filename}/getstarted/inputfile.rst>`_

-	    5. learn about how the `material models supported <{filename}/getstarted/materialmodels.rst>`_

     .. container:: m-row

         .. container:: m-col-l-10 m-push-l-1

-            If you use the code, please cite:
+	    .. block-danger:: If you use this code, please cite:

 			    *A compute-bound formulation of Galerkin model reduction for linear time-invariant dynamical systems*, by F.Rizzi, E.J.Parish, P.J.Blonigan, J.Tencer (https://arxiv.org/abs/2009.11742).